 Location.
+30° 43.524′ N, 85° 31.723′ W. Marker is near Chipley, Florida, in Washington County.
+Marker is on State Park Road 0.6 miles south of Jouner Road, on the left when traveling west.
+Marker is located at the state park parking area that leads to the Falls.
 Touch for map.
-Marker is located at the state park parking area that leads to the Falls.
 Marker is at or near this postal address: 1130 State Park Rd, Chipley FL 32428, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 14 miles of this marker, measured as the crow flies.
 South Third Street Historic District (approx. 3.8 miles away); Kudzu Developed Here (approx. 3.8 miles away); Holmes County (approx. 10.1 miles away); Vernon, Florida (approx. 12.9 miles away); Moss Hill (approx. 13.2 miles away).